kwlwman2/ChinaRealEstateDevelopers/README.md

 * NonControling_Interests: non-controlling interests from minority shareholders in total equity
 * Total_Equity: total equity on the shareholders’ equity statement

+### Takeaways

+With the analysis of China real estate developers, we can get a few takeaways:

+1. As the economy was trending down (China was inflicted by the trade war against the United States and then COVID-19, the winner will be much stronger with greater access to external financing to bid land resources.

+2. Payables are a common tool that developers leverage in order to improve their financial well-being in the short term.

+3. We can infer joint venture financing through the ratios between comprehensive income attributed to non-controlling interests and non-controlling interest to total equity.
+These two ratios’ trends should be aligned if no joint venture financing is involved.
+Companies with strong balance sheets typically would not opt for such financing sources as this type of joint venture financing has a higher cost of borrowing, but weaker players tend to do so.

+4. Even though we know which signals are good or bad, it is still very hard to leverage those signals to develop a profitable trading model even in paper trading.
+If a trading idea cannot pass paper trading, just don’t even think about the real trading environment.

+5. Obviously, our trading ideas do not include any rebalancing techniques.
+Given the market situation, our trade model can be improved through rebalancing.
+For example, we can rebalance our portfolio based on the latest financial statement, such as selling stocks that fall out of Quantile Bin 1 and buying stocks back if they get out of Quantile bin 5 and so on.

 ### Acknowledgement
 Thank you so much for my wife to support my career and our family.